libgdx/gdx-liftoff/README.md

 ## Guide

+Gdx-Liftoff is a relatively straightforward GUI application.
+ - Enter a project name/package/main-class-name.
+ - Click Project Options.
+ - Select options you want (additional platforms, non-Java languages, official extensions, and/or a template).
+ - Click Next.
+ - Select any third-party extensions you want to add.
+ - Click Next.
+ - Enter a project path and optionally change Java version (such as to 8 for better iOS support).
+ - Click Generate, and let the magic happen.
+ - You can
-Gdx-Liftoff is a relatively straightforward GUI application; you enter a project name/package/path, you select options on the tabs you want to change, and you click "Generate Project".
+on the tabs you want to change, and you click "Generate Project".
 After that you can open the project in the path you specified, or open it more quickly in IDEA if it's installed how Liftoff can see it (using [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/), most likely).
 You can add official extensions such as